How to have a simple funeral

 Sometimes, at the end of the two hours, you might choose to carry your person out to the hearse, and wave goodbye as they go off for cremation.
 Totally up to you

-Our Vigil Space is super versatile and awesome
+Our Vigil space is super versatile and awesome

 A direct cremation followed by a memorial and wake at a self-catered venue